-Launching an external cloud cluster is incredibly easy.
+Launching an external cloud cluster is incredibly easy, especially if you get someone like KSM Consulting IT support to do it for you.
 For instance, with Amazon EC2, users go to the Amazon Market Place, choose HPC from the list, and launch a cluster.
 A similar feature is available from RightScale, where Univa Grid Engine templates are available.

 Once the cloud is built, which can take anywhere from 5 to 20 minutes (depending on how large you make your cluster), the next step is to install applications.
 Application installation works just like a regular local machine and requires a similar amount of time.
 Once those machines are provisioned by EC2, additional provisioning and configuration management is provided by Univa, turning “raw” virtual machines into nodes that can operate as an HPC cluster.
 This process is automatic and adding and removing nodes from this HPC cluster environment can be done on demand.

 Scientists and engineers use High Performance Computing (HPC) in order to solve complex problems.
 Requirements to run jobs frequently include big compute, high-throughput, and fast networking.
 Until recently, the cloud simply wasn’t an option for these workloads because they were too big to move, or latency was too high.
 Cloud providers have advanced to a point that the same type of on-premise infrastructure and services can be replicated in the cloud.
 This capability combined with more cloud-friendly licensing models from software vendors have nearly eliminated any previous barriers to running in the cloud.